 To celebrate our partnership with Tate Liverpool, we organise a number of unique exhibitions, events, courses and talks.
-Details of these opportunities can be found on our Tate Partnership webpages within the What’s On section.
+These are advertised through the University Events area.

 The Albert Dock is situated on Liverpool’s historic waterfront and forms part of the World Heritage Site.
 It is a major tourist attraction in Liverpool and the most visited multi-use UK attraction, outside of London, with in excess of four million visitors per year.
 It is home to Tate Liverpool, Merseyside Maritime Museum and International Slavery Museum as well as the award-winning Beatles Story.